avatar

 An image of a scatter plot comparing tide-scaled solar radiation and recorded temperatures at a coastal site.

-Dr. Stillman was excited to include this result in the paper, which was recently accepted into the Journal of Experimental Biology!
+Dr. Stillman was excited to include this result in the paper, which was recently published in the Journal of Experimental Biology!
+(Volume 228, Issue 2)

 Code notebook viewable in the project repository.